bbauska/W3Cx-3of5/README.md

 <h4>Example #2: different variants of drawImage(...)</h4>

-This example illustrates the use of the different variants of the drawImage method:
+<p>This example illustrates the use of the different variants of the drawImage method:</p>

 <h4>HTML</h4>